-Amnesty International report on Chile
+Amnesty International's 2015-16 report on conditions in Chile includes the following:

 Security forces and the military justice system